-Where an ECT decides to leave their post at the school after completing one term or more, the induction tutor will complete an interim assessment before the ECT leaves the post.
+[Updated] Where an ECT decides to leave their post at the school after completing one term or more, but before the next formal assessment would take place, the induction tutor will complete an interim assessment before the ECT leaves the post.
+In exceptional circumstances where an interim assessment cannot be completed before the ECT leaves their post, the induction tutor will still complete an interim assessment report and provide a copy to the appropriate body and the ECT.